nasa/ExoMiner/docs/running-exominer-pipeline.md

 **Content description**

 - `run_main.log`: main log file for the run.
+- `dv_reports_all_jobs.csv` (optional): if the flag `--download_spoc_data_products` is set to `"true"`, then a CSV file will be created that contained, for each
+       TCE in all the queried TICs, the URLs for the TESS SPOC DV data reports found at the MAST.
 - `predictions_output.csv`: if the run is completed, a CSV file is generated containing the predictions scores produced by the ExoMiner model for the set of TCEs associated with the TIC IDs and sector runs defined in `tics_tbl.csv`.
 If multiple jobs are completed, it aggregates the predictions generated across them.
 - `pipeline_run_config.yaml`: YAML file that stores the run parameters.
 - `tics_tbl.csv`: CSV file containing the queried TIC IDs and sector runs.
 - `job_{job_id}`: directory containing the results for the TIC IDs and sector runs assigned to the job.
     - `run_{job_id}`: log file for the job.
+    - `dv_reports.csv` (optional): if the flag `--download_spoc_data_products` is set to `"true"`, then a CSV file will be created that contained, for each
+       TCE in the queried TICs for this job, the URLs for the TESS SPOC DV data reports found at the MAST.
     - `predictions`: contains the CSV file, `ranked_predictions_predictset.csv`, with the predictions generated for the assigned TIC IDs and sector runs.
     - `tfrecord_data_diffimg_normalized`: TFRecord dataset with light curve and difference image data for the TCEs.
 Features have been normalized.
 It should include a TFRecord file name `shard-tess_diffimg_TESS_0` that contains the normalized data.
     - `tfrecord_data_diffimg`: TFRecord dataset with light curve and difference image data for the TCEs.
 It should include a TFRecord file name `shard-tess_diffimg_TESS_0` that contains the preprocessed light curve data and the difference image data.